JackPGreen/hazelcast-simulator/README.md

 ### Running tests against an already running cluster

-There are cases where you already have a running cluster and you want to execute performance test against it.
+There are cases where you already have a running cluster and you want to execute performance tests against it.
 In other words, you don't want the Simulator to manage your members but only orchestrate the clients.
 In order to do this, you have to: